tc39/proposal-atomics-wait-async/PROPOSAL.md

 In the current third paragraph, add "adding and removing alarms" to the list of guarded operations.

-Spec note: The alarm may perhaps be further formalized so that the clause about the possibly absent alarm ID is not needed in the spec of CancelAlarm, but I'm not sure this would actually clarify anything.
+Spec note: The alarm system may perhaps be further formalized so that the clause about the possibly absent alarm ID is not needed in the spec of CancelAlarm, but I'm not sure this would actually clarify anything.